-Eastern European developers can deliver the exceptional quality of work, have a convenient time zone difference, and fewer cultural differences.
+Eastern European programmers can deliver the exceptional quality of IT services, have a convenient time zone difference, and fewer cultural differences.
 All of that combined with the perfect cost to quality ratio makes outsourcing software development to Eastern Europe a perfect option.
-More and more brands today switch to leading Eastern Europe software developer companies.
+More and more brands today switch to leading Eastern European software development companies.

 Software development in Eastern Europe: Top countries to outsource IT projects